Monkey Puzzle Tree

 Native to (or naturalized in) Oregon:

-- Broadleaf evergreen tree, conifer, in its native habitat 50-80 ft (15-25 m) tall and 22-30 ft (7-10 m) wide, about half that size under cultivation, spreading branches, conical when young, rounded with age.
+- This evergreen tree is a conifer but it has rather broad leaves and so it is included under this search system.
+The tree in its native habitat is 50-80 ft (15-25 m) tall and 22-30 ft (7-10 m) wide, about half that size under cultivation, spreading branches, conical when young, rounded with age.
 Bark is gray with horizontal folds, recalls a wrinkled elephant hide.
-Leaves simple, alternate, spirally arranged and closely set and completely obscuring the stem, ovate-lanceolate, spiny pointed, stiff, about 3-5 cm long, may persist for 10 years.
+Leaves simple, alternate, spirally arranged and closely set and completely obscuring the stem, ovate-lanceolate, spiny pointed, stiff, about 3-5 cm long and 0.8-2.5 cm wide at the base.
+They may persist for 10-15 years.
 Sometimes both male and female flowers are on the same tree (monoecious), but it is usually dioecious - male and female trees; the sex of a tree cannot be determined until flowering.
 Female cones are ovoid, 10-18 cm long by 8-15 cm wide, pineapple-shaped, 2-3 years to mature; seeds bright brown to orangish, edible and sold in local Chilean markets.
 Male cones are ovoid to cylindrical to 15 cm long, borne in clusters at the ends of shoots.

 - Sun.
 Tolerant of many soil types, maritime exposures, and salt-laden winds, and it thrives in cool, mild climates.
 Impressive "skyline trees".

 - Hardy to USDA Zone 7 (The hardiest of the araucarias.)
 Native to the volcanic slopes of the Andes on the Chilean side, also into Argentina.
 The national tree of Chile.

 - Monkey Puzzle: reportedly the comment, it would "puzzle a monkey to climb this tree", gave rise to the common name.